eilvelia/tdl/README.md

 Asynchronously send a message to Telegram and receive a response.<br>
 Returns a promise, which resolves with the response, or rejects with an error.

-The API list can be found at https://core.telegram.org/tdlib/docs/annotated.html (more convenient one: https://hexdocs.pm/tdlib/TDLib.Method.html).<br>
+The API list can be found at https://core.telegram.org/tdlib/docs/annotated.html or in the [td_api.tl](https://github.com/tdlib/td/blob/master/td/generate/scheme/td_api.tl) file.
+Note: the `bytes` type means you should pass a base64-encoded string.<br>
-Note that tdl renames `@type` to `_`.
+Also, tdl renames `@type` to `_`.

 ```javascript
 const chats = await client.invoke({